VernonGrant/sidekick.el/README.md

 ------------------------------
 ```

-Sidekick is an **Emacs package** that's aim is to provide useful information
+Sidekick is an **Emacs package** that's aim is to provide information about a
-about a symbol inside a single window.
-It's still in it's infancy, and at this
+symbol inside a single window. **It's still in it's infancy**, and at this point in
-point in time only searches for references using
+time only searches for references using
 [ripgrep](https://github.com/BurntSushi/ripgrep).
 It will however be in active
 development and I hope to extend it in the near future to support things such as
 getting a symbols documentation and extracting other time saving information.